top of page

 • Feminist and beyond growth economics

-Please continue on this webpage to meet our COP16 delegates and learn about upcoming WECAN actions and events—both in person and online—in Cali during COP16!
+Please continue on this webpage to meet our COP16 delegates and learn about upcoming WECAN actions and events—both in person and online— during COP16!

 Media requests for the Women’s Earth and Climate Action Network during the UNCBD COP16 in Colombia can be directed to: katherine@wecaninternational.org